justinlee007/CarND-Vehicle-Detection/README.md

 ###3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+Classifier training occurs in `trainer.train_classifier` in the following order:

+1. Car and non-car images are loaded into memory
+2. Features are extracted using the process above into vector (`vstack`)
+3. A per-column scaler is fit to the vector for normalization
+4. A label vector is created and initialized using the length of the car and non-car image sets (with 1s for cars and 0s for non-cars)
+5. The data is split into training and test sets with 20% as the test size
+6. A LinearSVC then trains the model on the training set
+7. The model is tested on the test set and the score is displayed
+8. If specified, the model is saved (along with all relevant training parameters) as a pickled file on the disk

+The `trainer` file usage is as follows:
 ```
 usage: trainer.py [-h] [-save]